Sergei Yeliseyev (admiral): Early career

 He graduated from a Soviet naval school in Kaliningrad in 1983 and previously served with the Russian Pacific Fleet of the Soviet Navy.

 Career with Ukraine

-In 1993, Yeliseyev joined the newly formed Ukrainian Navy and in 1999–2001 he was a commander of Ropucha-class landing ship U402 Kostyantyn Olshanskyi.
+In 1993, Yeliseyev joined the newly formed Ukrainian Navy and in 1999–2001 he was the commander of the Ropucha-class landing ship U402 Kostyantyn Olshansky.

 In 2004, he graduated from the National Defense Academy of Ukraine.

 In 2010, he was appointed the First Deputy Commander of the Ukrainian Navy and later on promoted to Vice-admiral.

 Defection to Russia

 From 19 February to 1 March 2014, Yeliseyev was acting Commander of the Ukrainian Navy as the First Deputy Commander.
-In March 2014, he broke the military oath of the Ukrainian Armed Forces and sided with the Russian Federation against Ukraine along with another high-ranking military officer, the appointed commander-in-chief of the Ukrainian Navy Denis Berezovsky in the wake of the Crimean Crisis.
+In March 2014, he broke the military oath of the Ukrainian Armed Forces and sided with the Russian Federation against Ukraine along with another high-ranking military officer, the appointed commander-in-chief of the Ukrainian Navy Denis Berezovsky in the wake of the annexation of Crimea.

-In August 2014, the Military Prosecutor's Office of Ukraine accused Eliseev of treason and desertion.
+In August 2014, the Military Prosecutor's Office of Ukraine accuse Yeliseyev of treason and desertion.